scottbw/analytics-udd/udd/institution.md

 ## TENANT_NAME
 ### Description
 Institution's official legal name.
-This should match the name indicated in the UKRLP database, as used for TENANT_ID
+This should match the name indicated in the UKRLP database, as used for TENANT_ID.

 ### Purpose
 To identify the organisation.